Rats can get anywhere!

-Rats invade your home or garage through ground vents, pipes, cracks on the garage wall, roof, and ceiling.
+Rats invade your home or garage through ground vents, pipes, and cracks on the garage wall, roof, and ceiling.
 The door bumper on the garage door is also an entry point for rats.

 How do you know if a rat is aggressive?

 In normal circumstances, rats are afraid of humans, but some have developed resistance and aggression and show signs of attacking.
 We all expect a rat to run and hide while you are around, but an aggressive rat will stay put or go about its business.
 If a rat behaves like this or comes towards where you are rather than hiding, it is highly likely to be aggressive.

 Use the 5 tips above if you want to know how to get rid of rats in the garage!

 They work because I have used them multiple times in the past.

 As always, prevention is much better than the cure.
 Seal off rat entry points, store food correctly, and keep your garage clean, and clear and rats will (hopefully) opt for someone else’s garage!

 The best way to get rid of rats in garage spaces is to ensure they cannot get into your garage in the first place.